nasa/openmct-build/PLUGIN_DEVELOPER_GUIDE.md

 ## Publishing Your Plugin

-1. Update your `package.json` with correct metadata
+1. Update your `package.json` with correct version information.
+Npm uses semver, more information is available here - https://docs.npmjs.com/about-semantic-versioning
+2. * Best practice: Update your `package.json` with a `peerDependencies` entry for Open MCT, specifying the version of Open MCT that this version of your plugin has been tested with.
+This allows the Open MCT build tool to identify version incompatibilities.
+We strongly recommend specifying an npm version of Open MCT, and not a GitHub version as this avoids the need to compile from source.
-2. Build your plugin: `npm run build`
+2. Build your plugin
 3. Publish to npm: `npm publish`
 4. Users can now install it with mct-cli